raspberri05/taskorial/README.md

 ## Contributing

 We welcome and encourage any types of contributions to this project.
 Please consult our [contributing guide](https://github.com/raspberri05/todo-list/blob/main/CONTRIBUTING.md) prior to making any contributions.
+Pull requests that do not follow contributing guidelines will not be approved and you will be asked to make changes to your pull request.

 ## License